BryanWilhite/jupyter-central/wand-responsive-images/README.md

 ## remarks about portrait screen sizes

 According to [screensiz.es](https://screensiz.es/) as of the writing, the most popular screen size is the portrait of the Apple iPhone 8 Plus: `1080x1920`.
-This size also hold second place in the Apple iPhone 7 Plus.
+This size also holds second place in the Apple iPhone 7 Plus.

 According to a mobiforge.com report by Pawel Piejko, “[720×1280 is the most common mobile screen resolution in Q3 2016](https://mobiforge.com/news-comment/720x1280-is-the-most-common-mobile-screen-resolution-in-q3-2016-new-report).”